Vexed with minority status and rancor, GOP lawmakers retire

 Michael McAdams, a spokesman for the National Republican Congressional Committee, said the retirements are “what happens this time of year.”
 He said Republicans are “in a prime position to pick up seats and recapture the majority.”

-Yet even as the GOP struggles to shed its image as a bastion for white men, they are losing two of the mere 13 House Republicans who are women.
+In another blow to the GOP’s reach for diversity, it is losing two of the mere 13 House Republicans who are women.
 Rep. Martha Roby of Alabama , 43, like Michigan’s Mitchell, is vacating a deeply red seat, while the retirement of Susan Brooks, 58, could put her Indiana seat at risk.

 Reps.
 Rob Woodall of Georgia, 49, and Pete Olson of Texas, 56, would have faced difficult races had they run for reelection.
-Even so, their departures are unhelpful for a party that must gain at least 18 seats to win the majority.
+Their departures are unhelpful for a party that must gain at least 18 seats to win the majority.

 In next year’s House contest, history favors Democrats, who have a 235-197 majority with two vacancies and one independent.